Please read these rules carefully and if you disagree with them then please do not fish here.

 - To avoid deep hooking no free-lined baits are allowed.
 All rods must be used with bite indicators or floats, and all rigs must pull free under light pressure – strictly no fixed rigs allowed.

-- Warm, temperate fish species suffer more than their cooler water cousins if you play them too hard or too soft, one firm strike is sufficient do not strike more than once, please take advice from our senior guides when you are fighting a fish.
+- Warm, temperate fish species suffer more than their cooler water cousins if you play them too hard or too soft, one firm strike is sufficient do not strike more than once, please take advice from the guides when you are fighting a fish.
 They will advise you how much pressure to apply to the fish and on your clutch (drag) settings.

 - All our fish are checked by our guides prior to release, and they will treat any wounds and inject any species that require this treatment as recommended by the Fisheries Department of Thailand.
 Do not under any circumstances release a fish without our approval.